Updated Mar 14, 2026§ For Vehicles★ Our score: 7/10

 Pet tracking: Attaching the tracker to a large dog's collar is possible with cable ties, but the 3.6 oz weight makes it impractical for small dogs or cats.
 Dedicated GPS pet trackers offer lighter, collar-integrated designs.

 Luggage and asset tracking: Toss the tracker inside a suitcase or toolbox for theft protection and travel monitoring.
-The battery-saving mode extends standby to weeks when the device is not in motion.
+The battery-saving mode extends standby to weeks when the device isn't in motion.

 Family1st GPS Tracker Pros and Cons